floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 I did enjoy the twist that the Illusive Man was being indoctrinated by the Reapers, and hence the change in his attitude.
 It was a solid, lore backed explanation for his change and I really enjoyed it.
 But again, this is premised on you *finishing* the game.
 And even then, I think I'd rather have had them as an interesting 3rd party you have to negotiate with instead of the cartoon villian you get.

+## The Geth, Quarians, and the Genophage

+As the third game in a trilogy, Mass Effect 3 had a lot of loose ends to tie up, and it did a *phenomenal* job of finishing the series' best plotlines.

+The Geth are actually treated as fully fleshed out characters, not only that, they have a *fantastic* retcon of the Quarians as the oppressors and the Geth as the downtrodden, "people without a home."
+The role reversal of the Geth and the Quarians was poignant, well done and superb writing.
+Given how cookie-cutter the main plot is, I was floored by how great these sections were.